dmrn-limri/dmrn-limri.github.io/_posts/2026-02-10-mapping-music-research-london.md

   * School of Computing and Mathematical Sciences
   * [Centre for Sound and Image](https://www.gre.ac.uk/research/sound-image)

+* Trinity Laban Conservatoire of Music and Dance

 * University of Roehampton
   * School of Education